clairelist/node-db2-project/README.md

 - Write the following db access functions inside `api/cars/cars-model.js` using Knex:

-  - `getAll` resolves to an array of car records (or an empty array)
+  - `getAll` resolves to an array of car records (or an empty array) X
-  - `getById` resolves to a car record by the given id
+  - `getById` resolves to a car record by the given id X
-  - `create` resolves to the newly created car record
+  - `create` resolves to the newly created car record X

 #### Write Middleware